rob-luke/Neuroimaging.jl/docs/src/types.md

 For example, the function channelnames would return the correct information when called on a steady state response or evoked potential data type (yet to be implemented).
+Users should interact with types using function, and not address the underlying fields directly.
+This allows the underlying data type to be improved without breaking existing code.
+For example, do not address sensor.label, you should use label(sensor.)

 Types also exist for storing metadata.
 For example, electrodes are a sub type of the `Sensor` type.
 And the position